Visit Kangaroo Valley

 The Kangaroo Valley has rich green pastures, sparkling creeks and rivers along with the lush rainforest, all guarded by magnificent escarpments.
 Kangaroo Valley Weather celebrates the seasons and supports a rich diversity of native wildlife makes you feel like you are on a safari..!

-Just two hours from Sydney and Canberra, Kangaroo Valley is perfect for a nature escape, holiday destination or romantic weekend away.
+Just two hours from Canberra and Sydney to Kangaroo Valley is perfect for a nature escape, holiday destination or romantic weekend away.
 Perfectly located for day trips to the beautiful South Coast or southern Highlands of trendy Bowral or historic Berrima.
 There truly is so much diversity in one location.

 Kangaroo Valley History